wpendl99/.github/profile/webServers/amazonWebServicesRoute53/amazonWebServicesRoute53.md

    ![AWS Find domain](webServerAWSFindDomain.png)

 1. Fill out the contact details.
 This information is sent to the authorized DNS registrar and is what shows up to the world for your domain name.
 Once registration is complete you can see this information using the console program `whois`.
 Make sure you fill in this information correctly.
+Providing false information my cause the registrar to revoke your registration.

-If you are using new contact information that a registry has never seen before it will require you to verify the email address.
-Follow the steps to verify your address.
+   ⚠ If you are using new contact information that a registrar has never seen before it will require you to verify the email address.
+Usually this means you will receive an email that you must respond to within 30 days.
+If you fail to do this your domain name will be removed from the registry without warning.
+Check your spam folder if you do not receive this email.

 1. Press `Continue`.
 1. Review everything and press `Complete Order`